Event Sensors

 The Dynamic and Active Pixel Vision Sensor (DAVIS) combines active pixel technology with the DVS temporal contrast pixel.
 The two streams of frames and events are output concurrently.
 That way, the DAVIS produces conventional frames, which are the basis of all existing machine vision, and the event stream that allows quick responses with sparse data and high dynamic range.

 In the same silicon wafer, we also designed the DAVIS346 (sold by that name by inivation).
-The key publicaiton about about the DAVIS346 is our report comparing front-side-illumination (FSI) vs back-side illumination (BSI) versions of the DAVIS346:
+The key publication about about the DAVIS346 is our report comparing front-side-illumination (FSI) vs back-side illumination (BSI) versions of the DAVIS346:

 Seminal publications: